wildfly-extras/wildfly-camel-book/features/hawtio.md

 ## Management Console

 By default, access to management consoles is secured.
-We therefore need to setup an Application User first.
+We therefore need to setup a Management User first.

 ```
 $ bin/add-user.sh